When to get a spinal X-ray for back pain

 What to do if surgery is recommended

 In the event that your physician does recommend surgery after several weeks or months of trying conservative treatment, be sure to fully explore the surgical options available to you so that you can make a fully informed decision about your spinal health.
-While traditional open spine surgery has been used for decades, there is an option that offers less risk of infection and complication.^ The minimally invasive outpatient procedures offered by Laser Spine Institute are performed by board-certified surgeons+ through less than 1-inch procedures using muscle-sparing techniques that result in shorter recovery times for our patients.^ For more information about our minimally invasive surgery, contact Laser Spine Institute today.
+While traditional open spine surgery has been used for decades, there is an option that offers less risk of infection and complication.^ The minimally invasive outpatient procedures offered by Laser Spine Institute are performed by board-certified surgeons+ using muscle-sparing techniques that result in shorter recovery times for our patients.^ For more information about our minimally invasive surgery, contact Laser Spine Institute today.
 We can provide you with a free MRI review* to determine if you are a candidate.